-In 2012, Palos Verdes Peninsula High School (PVPHS) was awarded a six-year accreditation status from the Accrediting Commission for Schools, Western Association of Schools and Colleges (ACS WASC).
-A six-year accreditation term is the longest term granted by the ACS WASC governing board.
-Currently, PVPHS is preparing for a WASC Spring 2018 visit.
+In 2018, Palos Verdes Peninsula High School (PVPHS) was awarded a six-year accreditation status from the Accrediting Commission for Schools, Western Association of Schools and Colleges (ACS WASC).

 Below are answers to frequently asked questions about ACS WASC.